Finitary coding and Gaussian concentration for random fields: Applications and examples

-where the second sum is $0$ for all $y$ if $i=0$.
-The associated (infinite-volume) Gibbs measures $\nu_{\beta,q}^i$ are obtained by taking weak limits. ($q=2$ recovers the Ising model with spins $\{\pm1\}$ up to the usual identification.)
-These measures are shift-invariant and ergodic.
+where the second sum is interpreted as $0$ when $i=0$.
+The corresponding infinite-volume Gibbs measures are denoted by $\nu_{\beta,q}^0,\nu_{\beta,q}^1,\dots,\nu_{\beta,q}^q$; they are obtained as weak limits and are shift-invariant and ergodic.
+The case $q=2$ reduces, up to the usual relabeling of spins, to the Ising model.